Hangover Cure ?

 Your support and custom allows us to continue in our mission and support those in need.

-Please be sure to give us a follow on instagram to keep up to date with all the latest news and availability
+Be sure to give us a follow on instagram to keep up to date with all the latest news and availability.
+If you have any questions about Revival please do not hesitate to reach out to us via our contact pages.

 Dextrose anhydrous, Acidity regulators (Citric acid, Trisodium citrate), Flavouring substances, Vitamin C (Ascorbic Acid), Sodium (Sodium Chloride), Potassium (Potassium Chloride), Vitamin B5 (Calcium D Pantothenate), Colours (Copper complexes of Chlorophyll and Chlorophyllins), Sweetener (Sucralose), Vitamin B3 (Nicotinamide), Anti-caking agent (Silicon dioxide), Vitamin B12 (Cyanocobalamin), Vitamin B1 (Thiamine Mononitrate), Folic Acid